A new fund, with old hands

 No legacy book.
 Just the funnel we already know.

-Arxium is a new fund — we're not going to pretend otherwise.
-What we bring is the operating experience of the two cofounders.
-A mortgage brokerage built and run.
-Property developments funded and finished.
-A tech business operated to scale.
+Arxium's a new fund — we're not going to pretend otherwise.
+What we bring is what the two of us have actually done.
+A mortgage brokerage built and run, and a fund managed as its GP.
+A tech business grown to scale, and money invested as an LP.
 The book we lend out of starts now.
-The judgement is older.
+The judgement behind it is a lot older.

 01 — Founders' edge